This keto cinnamon bread is quick and easy to make and features a delicious cinnamon swirl and vanilla icing drizzle.

 This cinnamon keto bread recipe calls for both almond and coconut flour as well as a little psyllium husk powder.
 And of course the star of the show lots of cinnamon!

 The combination of flours in this recipe makes for a moist yet dense quick bread that holds up to slicing, toasting, and spreading.

 Did I mention it’s also super easy to make?
 Even the cinnamon swirl!
 Everyone will be very impressed with your keto baking skills!

 When making this keto cinnamon loaf, first, you’ll need to prep your 9.5 loaf pan by making sure it’s properly greased.

 I also recommend you add a layer of parchment paper with a little extra over the sides to make it easier to pull the bread out once it’s baked.
 This is something I like to do to ensure it releases from the pan perfectly.

 You’ll lift the two sides of the parchment paper, and it comes out perfect every time.

 When it comes to making the bread it’s really as simple as mixing all the wet ingredients together first and then adding in your dry ones.

 Creating a swirl is also very easy.
 You’ll mix your sugar substitute of choice with the cinnamon.
 Don’t forget to reserve two tablespoons to add on top of the bread for that extra added flavor and texture.

-Simply pour half of your batter to the prepared pan, sprinkle your cinnamon sugar all over and gently swirls with a toothpick (this is optional, the cinnamon sugar will swirl around on its own a bit) and then cover with the remaining batter.
+Simply pour half of your batter into the prepared pan, sprinkle your cinnamon sugar all over, and gently swirls with a toothpick (this is optional, the cinnamon sugar will swirl around on its own a bit), and then cover with the remaining batter.

 While you enjoy the sweet smell of the keto cinnamon roll bread baking, you can mix together your confectioners’ sugar substitute, vanilla extract, and heavy cream to make your vanilla icing.